VectorInstitute/FLorist/CONTRIBUTING.md

 For docstrings we use [numpy format](https://numpydoc.readthedocs.io/en/latest/format.html).

 We use [ruff](https://docs.astral.sh/ruff/) for code formatting and static code analysis.
 Ruff checks various rules including [flake8](https://docs.astral.sh/ruff/faq/#how-does-ruff-compare-to-flake8).
 The pre-commit hooks show errors which you need to fix before submitting a PR.

 Last but not the least, we use type hints in our code which is then checked using [mypy](https://mypy.readthedocs.io/en/stable/).

+## Documentation

+Backend code API documentation can be found at https://vectorinstitute.github.io/FLorist/.

+Backend REST API documentation can be found at https://localhost:8000/docs once the server is running.